swocial/swocial.github.io/book/01-intro/intro.md

 The first chapter in part one will be about the concepts of [Semantic Web](#the-semantic-web).
 Many of these standards are already used throughout the net, in other projects, and have proven to be sturdy tools for expressing and communicate data.

-The second chapter is about [Distributed Social Networks (DSNs)](#distributed-social-networks).
+The second chapter is about [{{ac,dsn}}](#distributed-social-networks).
 In addition to describing the core concepts of what they entail, it will also note some existing projects, and how they differ from the Swocial project.

 Lastly, there is the chapter on [Economics](#economics).
 This will describe some basic theories of economics, compare them, and explain how the Swocial project correlates in the economical landscape.